 Although trained in the Psychodynamic modality I am able to integrate other approaches into my work.
 I believe that each persons experience is different and so in order that you receive the best possible outcome I may use different approaches.

-Ongoing 50 minute regular weekly counselling- £35 per session (in your own home/residence)
+Ongoing 50 minute regular weekly counselling- £45 per 50 minute counselling session.